UoB-COMSM0166/2025-group-28/README.md

 <br>

 <br>
-Next, we thought about who might (theoretically) play AstroCat (the 'Gaming public' captured in our onion model), and what differing requirements they might have.
+Next, we thought about who might play AstroCat (the 'Gaming public' captured in our onion model), and what differing requirements they could have.
 We conceptualised diverse user types using a set of personas, translating their needs into epics and user stories.
 <br>
 Our personas and their user stories were as follows:
 <br>